A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem: Introduction

 \section{Introduction}

-The closest pair problem is a fundamental computational geometry problem with applications in robot motion planning~\cite{Laskar2012,Arimoto1988}, computational biology~\cite{Rajasekaran2014}, collision detection, hierarchical clustering, traveling salesman heuristics, greedy matching~\cite{eppstein2000fast}.
-In a lot of cases, the data involved in these problems can evolve over time.
-In the case that a subset of the data gets updated, a dynamic algorithm can be superior to a static algorithm that recomputes the result.
+The closest pair problem is a fundamental computational geometry problem with applications in robot motion planning~\cite{Laskar2012,Arimoto1988}, computational biology~\cite{Rajasekaran2014}, collision detection, hierarchical clustering, and greedy matching~\cite{eppstein2000fast}.
+In many cases, the data involved can quickly change over time.
+In the case that a subset of the data gets updated, a dynamic algorithm can be much faster than a static algorithm that recomputes the result from scratch.

+We consider a metric space $(S, d)$ where $S$ contains $n$ points in $\mathbb{R}^k$, and $d$ is the $L_t$-metric where $1\leq t\leq \infty$.
+The \defn{static closest pair} problem computes and returns the \defn{closest pair distance} $\delta(S) = \min\{d(p,q) \ |\ p,q\in S, p\neq q\}$, and the closest pair $(p,q)$.
+The \defn{dynamic closest pair} problem computes the closest pair of $S$, and also maintains the closest pair upon insertions and deletions of points.
+A \defn{parallel batch-dynamic} data structure processes batches of insertions and deletions of points of size $m$ in parallel.
+In this paper, we propose a new parallel batch-dynamic data structure for closest pair on $(S, d)$.